thecml/thesis-cloudksvd/README.md

 # thesis-cloudksvd
-My thesis about sparse approximation and dictionary learning using cloud K-SVD
+Our thesis about sparse approximation and dictionary learning using cloud K-SVD